hrcorval/behavex/README.md

 * parallel_scheme
   * Performs the parallel test execution by [scenario|feature]

-### Parallel test executions
+## Parallel test executions
-Parallel test implementation is based on parallel Behave instances executed in multiple processes.
+The implementation for running tests in parallel is based on concurrent Behave instances executed in multiple processes.

 As mentioned as part of the wrapper constraints, this approach implies that whatever you have in the Python Behave hooks in **environment.py** module, it will be re-executed on every parallel process.